moinwiki/moin/docs/admin/configure.rst

 Framework Configuration
 =======================

-Some stuff you may want to configure for Flask and its extensions (see their docs for details)::
+Things you may want to configure for Flask and its extensions (see their docs for details)::

  # for Flask